What Happens If You Overfill Coolant In A Car?

 Older models have expansion tanks designed to expel excess pressure to the atmosphere instead.
 Cars don’t do this anymore for (very understandable!) environmental reasons.

-Note: although most cars have reservoirs nowadays, people still use the term ‘expansion tank’ to refer to it.
+Note: although most cars have reservoirs nowadays, people still use the phrase ‘expansion tank’ to refer to it.

-You must always be careful when opening the coolant tank or radiator cap.
-Because the system is pressurized, steam and hot water vapor will fly out when it’s hot.
+You must always be cautious when opening the coolant tank or radiator cap.
+Because the system is pressurized, steam and hot water vapor will fly out when it’s scorching.

 Before opening the cap to top your coolant up, wait for the engine to cool.
 Then, cover it with a thick cloth.
 This way, you’ll protect yourself from potentially serious scalds.